Axia-Tech/AXIA-wiki/docs/general/faq.md

 library also exists.
 Libp2p as a whole is an open source project that is actively developed and expanded on various code repositories hosted on [their GitHub](https://github.com/libp2p).

-### Does AXIASolar use libp2p?
+### Does AXIACoin use libp2p?

-Yes, since AXIASolar is built with Substrate.
+Yes, since AXIACoin is built with Substrate.
 Substrate uses a networking protocol that is based on libp2p (specifically the Rust libp2p library).
 However, Substrate uses a mix of standard libp2p protocols and protocols that are homegrown and not official libp2p standards.
 Of the standards protocols, those which are shared with other implementations of libp2p such as IPFS, are